-is designed to operate on any IBM PC compatible personal computer running a Microsoft WindowsTM operating system (3.1, 95, 98, or NT).
+PESA control system software is designed to operate on any IBM® compatible personal computer (AT® or later) with a Microsoft WindowsTM operating system (3.1, 95, 98, or NT).

 Physical Input

 The electrical signal coming from a device connected to an input connector on a routing switcher.